Lolita

 Story & Plot Summary: Lolita

-Quick Plot Summary: Released in 1997, Lolita is a Drama, Romance film directed by Adrian Lyne.
+Quick Plot Summary: Released in 1997, Lolita is a Drama, Romance film directed by Adrian Lyne, written by Stephen Schiff.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Jeremy Irons.
+It provides a scannable look at the movie's central conflict involving Jeremy Irons as Humbert Humbert.

 Story Breakdown